 Our final pick of blogs for stress relief is The Cooper Review - the brainchild of comedian Sarah Cooper.
 The Cooper Review is a satirical blog that features articles, videos, and cartoons on corporate humor.
 This blog will inject a bit of fun into the most stressful of days at work.

 Laughter, giggles, and chortles could be just what the doctor ordered when it comes to relieving stress.
+Research has shown that humor can improve memory, lower levels of stress hormones, boost mood, and protect against the damaging effects of stress.

 The Cooper Review brings together a collection of amusing articles that explore anything from 10 tricks to appear smart in meetings, and Google, Amazon, and Facebook's "inside" secrets to hiring the best people, to The Cooper Review's honest diversity in tech report.